+971 58 532 8587

 How Crimson CEO Jamie Beaton got into Harvard

-To help you with your college application to-do list, we've put together a timeline with all the major milestones of the college application process.
+To help you with your university application to-do list, we've put together a timeline with all the major milestones of the application process.

 Start thinking about which universities you'd like to attend.
 Once you narrow down your search to 5-10 schools, schedule tours (in-person or virtually).
 You can learn a lot more about a school if you visit, talk with other students, learn about the programs, and tour the campus.